-The excess of income losses from touristic activities from preceding years can only be carried over and claimed against income from touristic activities.
+The excess losses related to income from touristic activities from preceding years can only be carried over and claimed against income from touristic activities.
 Said loss will be deductible up to an amount equal to the percentage in which the income from touristic activities would have been taxable.
 The losses will be carried over in the order in which they were incurred.

 Any net loss incurred during the year in which the entity made the election under Section 3(a)(1)(D) of Act 78-1993 or Act 74-2010, can be carried over and taken as a deduction only against the tourism development income derived by the exempt business in which the election was made under said Section.
-In case of an entity that has renegotiated its decree under Act 78-1993 or Act 74-2010, it may take as a deduction the net operating losses incurred from operations under previous decrees (Industrial or Tourism Incentives Act).
+In case of an entity that has renegotiated its decree under Act 78-1993 or Act 74-2010, it may take as a deduction the net operating losses incurred trom operations under previous decrees (Indust rial or Tour ism In centives Act)).